NorwegianVeterinaryInstitute/BioinfTraining/assembly_visualization.md

 For [IGV installation](./assembly_visualization.md#igv-install): look down the page

 NB: you can look here at this [Uio course] for more details or if you want to do things slighly differently.
-We actually reused several of their scripts so do not be surprized.
+We will reuse several of their [scripts](https://inf-biox121.readthedocs.io/en/2017/Assembly/practicals/Sources.html) so do not be surprized.

 > We assume that you generated you assemblies using Bifrost ... and you want to have a look at your assembly and how the reads are mapped to your assembly, look at your coverage.... and more generaly evaluate your assembly visually.